US leaker Chelsea Manning to be barred from Australia

 He said no one would seriously suggest Manning was a risk to the Australian community.

+Immigration New Zealand expects to make a decision by Friday on whether to grant her a “special direction” visa.
+She doesn’t qualify for entry otherwise because she has a criminal conviction within the last 10 years for which she had a sentence exceeding 1 year, according to the country’s visa rules.

-Manning is also facing calls to be barred from New Zealand with the center-right National Party opposition urging the government to decline her visa request.
+New Zealand’s center-right National Party opposition is urging the government to decline her visa request.
+If the decision goes against Manning, she can have it reviewed by the immigration minister.

-She was due to speak in the Australian city of Melbourne on Sept.
+She is due to speak in the Australian city of Melbourne on Sept.
 7, the New Zealand city of Auckland on Sept.
 8, the New Zealand capital Wellington on Sept.
 9 and the Australian city of Brisbane on Sept.
 11.